How would you describe Equus Coaching for couples?

 - Increased playfulness

-One of my biggest passions as a coach is welcoming more men into the world of self-inquiry and personal development.
-(I host a podcast called The New Masculine, which is on a mission to disrupt outdated models of masculinity in service of new ways forward for men.)
+One of my biggest passions is to welcome more men into the world of self-inquiry and personal development.
+(In fact, I host a podcast called The New Masculine which is on a mission to disrupt outdated models of masculinity in service of new ways forward for men.)
 Equus Coaching can give men new tools to explore their inner world, better understand their impact on the external environment (a key element of empathy), and shift patterns that limit their relationships — all skills many of us men have not been encouraged to develop.
-So my focus is on how we can lower the barriers to entry and invite more men to 1. experience an Equus Coaching session; and, 2. join the Equus Coaching herd by signing up to become an Equus Coach.
+So my focus is on how we can lower the barriers to entry and invite more men to 1. experience an Equus Coaching session; and 2. join the Equus Coaching herd by signing up to become an Equus Coach.